-Dave has a wide range of experience across the building, infrastructure, emergency management and research sectors.
+Dave is a recognised leader in the building, infrastructure, emergency management and research sectors.
 The majority of his work involves the leadership and co-ordination of complex multi-agency projects across these sectors.

 Developing and facilitating crisis exercises is just one of Sandra’s areas of expertise.